auds2020/pan-tilt/README.md

 We also have a series of maintained switches, which are wired to the Pi's GIPO pins.
 Finally, a USB microphone is connected for audio input, and audio output is given through the audio jack to a speaker.

 Function:
 The Pi should record audio until the record button is released, and play audio until a given play button is released.
 If multiple play buttons are pressed at once, then the sounds should overlay one another.
+Meanwhile, the gimbal should "follow" a person's face as they move around the room.